driven-app/porsche-connect/README.md

 }
 ```

 As Toggle Direct Charging is a remote command that can take time to reach and be executed by the car, you can check the status of the command.
-You pass in both the vehicle, the vehicles capabilities and the response from the `toggleDirectCharging()` call above.
+You pass in the vehicle, optionally the vehicles capabilities and the response from the `toggleDirectCharging()` call above.
 The `status` is mapped to a strongly typed enum that can be retrieved by accessing the `remoteStatus` calculated property.
 Passing in a vehicles `Capabilites` is optional – if none is passed in, the library will assume the vehicle is based on the `J1` (Taycan) platform.

 ```swift
 try {